-"And came to Beersheba ..."
-In a sense, this outpost, was somewhat a "point of no return" on the way to Egypt, lying at the southern extremity of the land of Canaan, being also the place where Isaac, the father of Jacob, had lived, and had erected an altar unto God.
-This possibly could be the same altar upon which Jacob offered the sacrifices mentioned here.
-At any rate, God appeared to him in a vision, thus removing all doubt.
+"...
+Beersheba ..."
+In a sense, this outpost, was somewhat a "point of no return" on the way to Egypt, lying at the southern tip of the land of Canaan, being also the place where Isaac, the father of Jacob, had lived and had erected an altar unto God.
+This could possibly be the same altar upon which Jacob offered the sacrifices mentioned here.
+At any rate, God appeared to him in a vision, thus removing all doubts.